 The USS Iowa is technically not located in Long Beach, but in neighboring San Pedro, just a short drive away.

 Long Beach has a farmer’s market almost every day of the week!
 Check out this list of farmer’s markets in Long Beach.

 I went to the Saturday Farmer’s Market at Bixby Park.
 It was pretty small and didn’t have a huge selection of produce, but it did have a good selection of Mexican food.
 Perfect for a snack after visiting the Long Beach Museum of Art.

 Bear with me here.
 I know country music may not be at the top of your list, but I met up with some friends at Cowboy Country and had a great time!
 This is a country music dance club.
 There is no cover from 6-7PM and it’s only $5 after on Friday and Saturday, $3 on Wednesday (those are the only three days of the week that it’s open, so beware).

-They have lessons at 7 and 8PM.
+They have lessons at 7 and 8 PM.
 The first one they taught us was a partner dance called the “Horseshoe”.
 I would say it was moderately difficult for a beginner.
 The second dance was a line dance that was pretty easy to follow.
 I think even someone with two left feet could muddle through that one.

 The fun part is that they played songs for that particular line dance two or three times during the night, so we could all get up and practice it some more.
-The downside is that other than that, we had to sit out, because we didn’t know those particular line dance routines.
+The downside is that other than that, we had to sit out because we didn’t know those particular line dance routines.

-The crowd had a wide age range, and were not just “cowboy” types, but rather all types of “regular” people, haha.
+The crowd had a wide age range and were not just “cowboy” types, but rather all types of “regular” people, haha.
 We went close to Halloween so everyone was dressed up in costumes.
 We had a great time!

-So, hopefully there are a few ideas that you can take away here to help you plan the ultimate date in Long Beach.
+I hope there are a few ideas that you can take away here to help you plan the ultimate date in Long Beach.
 Please leave a comment if you know of any other cool hangouts in Long Beach!